Peugeot bailout gets EU green light

-PARIS/BRUSSELS PSA Peugeot Citroen (PEUP.PA) won EU approval for a 7 billion euro (6.09 billion pounds) state-backed debt rescue, keeping the French automaker afloat as it struggles to rein in losses.
+PARIS/BRUSSELS PSA Peugeot Citroen (PEUP.PA) won EU approval for a 7 billion euro ($9.28 billion) state-backed debt rescue, keeping the French automaker afloat as it struggles to rein in losses.

 The European Commission said it had approved the financing aid, granted last year, on condition that Peugeot keeps debt in check and pays a higher rate as its financing business improves.